Tecna06/Tecna06/README.md

 - 🤝 Open to collaborating on new ideas, building projects, learning together, knowledge exchange, skill share and teamwork.
 📫 Reach Me Instagram: [@tecna06](https://instagram.com/tecna06)
  > ⚠️ Reach me ONLY if your purpose is sharing skills and learning together.
-Otherwise don't rech me.
+Otherwise don't reach me.
 THANKS